An effective way to begin a search for information is to define your information need. Ask yourself questions such as:

 Once you determine what information you need, you're ready to select the types of sources that best fit your need.

 Encyclopedias contain short, factual entries by contributors with expertise on the topic.
 There are two types of encyclopedias: general and subject.
 General encyclopedias contain concise overviews on a wide variety of topics.
 Subject encyclopedias provide in-depth entries focused within a single field of study.
 Encyclopedias are an excellent place to start your research.
 Use them to find background information and gather important dates, names, and concepts.
-You can find encyclopedias in the Library Catalog.
+You can find encyclopedias in BenSearch.

 Academic books typically provide comprehensive, thorough treatment of a subject.
 Some academic books synthesize all information on a topic to support a particular argument or thesis.
 Other types of academic books have an editor and each chapter has a different author.
 Use books when you need to gather a lot of information on a topic, contextualize your topic, find historical information, or find summaries of research to support an argument.
-You can find books in the Library Catalog.
+You can find books in BenSearch.

 Scholarly journals contain articles written by experts in an academic field.
 Journal articles can cover very specific topics or narrow fields of research.
 They usually include bibliographies.
 For most college level research papers, you should rely heavily on scholarly articles.
 Use them to research your topic, learn what others have studied on your topic, and find bibliographies that direct you to other relevant research.
 You can find scholarly articles in the Library's article databases.

 There is a subset of scholarly journals called peer-reviewed journals.
 Peer-reviewed journals are the most authoritative scholarly journals.
-If you use articles from peer-reviewed journals, they have been vetted by scholars in your field for quality and importance.
+If you use articles from peer-reviewed journals, they have been vetted by scholars in the field for quality and importance.

 Watch this short video to learn how peer review works: